TedShao/ECS150_Project_3/REPORT.md

 In both tps_read and tps_write, an initial check is performed to make sure the buffer is not null, the offset and length are in the bounds of the TPS, and the current thread has a tps in tps_queue.
 After these checks, the tps is found in the queue.
-The ptr in referenced page has the address of the allocated memory and is then temporarily given read rights.
+The ptr in the referenced page has the address of the allocated memory and is then temporarily given read rights.
 The proper data is then stored into the buffer using memcpy.
 If this is a cloned page that has yet to write to the tps, this function will not copy the page.